rururu/rete/doc/language.md

 Fact and fact pattern
 ----

-The fact is a triple or object description.
+The fact is a triple or an object description.
 The triple is a list of three parts:

 ```